dslab-epfl/svshi/svshi/documentation/documentation.md

 To run all the installed apps (with [runtime verification](#4233-runtime-verification) enabled):

 1. In [ETS](https://www.knx.org/knx-en/for-professionals/software/ets-professional/), import the file `assignments/assignment.csv` to create the group addresses, then assign to each communication object the right group address as presented in `assignments/assignment.txt`.
 The name of the group address should help understanding which device it is meant to.
-2. In ETS, do a basic configuration of the devices to make them have the correct basic behaviour (the amount of configuration depends on the particular device)
+2. In ETS, do a basic configuration of the devices to make them have the correct basic behaviour (the amount of configuration depends on the particular device).
 3. Execute `svshi run -a address:port`, where address is the KNX IP gateway address and port is the KNX IP gateway port.

 SVSHI logs which apps have been called during execution and which telegrams have been received.
 You can find the logs in `logs/`.